james-sciortino/c9800-set-site-tag/readme.md

 # C9800-Set-Site-Tag.py

-*This script is for the Cisco Catalyst 9800 Wireless Controller platform, and utilizes several Cisco-IOS-XE 17.3.1 YANG Models.*
+*This code is for the Cisco Catalyst 9800 Wireless Controller platform, and utilizes several Cisco-IOS-XE 17.3.1 YANG Models.*

 ---

 # Purpose
-The purpose of this script is to assist wireless administrators to programmatically automate the creation and assignment of unique site-tags for efficient AP management.
+*The purpose of this code is to assist wireless administrators to programmatically automate the creation and assignment of unique site-tags for efficient AP management.*

-This script was originally intended for administrators of fabric enabled Catalyst 9800 WLCs and APs managed by DNA Center.
-By default, for each fabric enabled AP, DNA Center will create and assign unique policy-tag specific to the fabric AP's floor assignment in the DNA site hierarchy.
-However, DNA Center will not create and assign a unique site-tag.
-Instead, it will assign the AP to the default site-tag named 'default-site-tag-fabric'.
+This code was originally designed for wireless administrators of fabric enabled Catalyst 9800 WLCs and APs managed by DNA Center:
+- By default, for each fabric enabled AP, DNA Center will create and assign unique policy-tag specific to the fabric AP's floor assignment in the DNA site hierarchy.
+- However, DNA Center will not create and assign a unique site-tag.
+- Instead, it will assign the AP to the default site-tag named 'default-site-tag-fabric'.

-This script will standardize all fabric enabled APs by assigning them to a working site-tag with the same name as its policy-tag.
+**This code will standardize all fabric enabled APs by assigning them to a working site-tag with the same name as its policy-tag to achieve the following:**

-This code will empower wireless administrators to better leverage AP site-tags for user segmentation via ISE authorization policies.
-This will also maintain a 1:1 policy-tag to site-tag naming convention for proper organization and management of fabric enabled APs.
+- Help wireless administrators to better leverage AP site-tags for user segmentation via ISE authorization policies.
+- Maintain a 1:1 policy-tag to site-tag naming convention for proper organization and management of fabric enabled APs.

-This code can also be applied to traditional 'Over-The-Top' Cisco APs and Catalyst 9800 WLCs as well.
-When Cisco APs initially join the C9800 WLC, they are assigned to a default site-tag and policy-tag.
-Wireless administrators must first create a unique policy tag manually and assign each AP to it.
-This this code can be utilized to standardize all OTT APs with a site-tag to a working site-tag with the same name as its policy-tag.
+*This code can also be applied to traditional 'Over-The-Top' Cisco APs and Catalyst 9800 WLCs as well.*

+ When traditional Cisco APs initially join the C9800 WLC, they are assigned to a default site-tag and policy-tag:
+- Wireless administrators must first create a unique policy tag manually and assign each AP to it.
+- This code can later be utilized to standardize all OTT APs with a site-tag to a working site-tag with the same name as its policy-tag.

 # Site-Tag Summary
 Site-tags on the Catalyst 9800 Wireless Controller platform replace AP groups found on Cisco Aironet WLCs, and serve the following purposes: